 On top of that, these sneakers feature a waterproof Gore-Tex membrane, so they are perfectly suitable for wet weather.
 Moisture is able to evaporate from the shoe, but no drop of water will be able to penetrate the exterior membrane, making them the perfect all-weather trail runners.

 And they will provide you with plenty of cushioning, thanks to the excellent, shock-absorbing midsole.
 It is equipped with a nylon molded transfer shank and LaSpEVA – the brand’s take on EVA foam.

-The outsole of these trail running shoes is also excellent, and it’s really good for hiking. t is actually a FriXion AT sole, plenty of deep lugs that aggressively bite into the trail.
+The outsole of these trail running shoes is also excellent, and it’s really good for hiking. t is actually a FriXion AT sole, with plenty of deep lugs that aggressively bite into the trail.
 This means that you will be virtually unstoppable on moderate and technical trials!

 The Wildcat shoes don’t disappoint in terms of stability and support either.
 They have TPU heel stabilizers that provide you with plenty of support on those long days on the trails and ensure that your feet won’t get tired quickly.

 Overall, if you want premium and waterproof trail runners for hiking, there’s no reason to look at any other shoes.

 But I did manage to find these – the Salewa Wildfire trail runners are entirely vegan and moderately priced.
 They aren’t exactly affordable, but they’re around the $150 mark, which is more than fair for shoes of such high quality.